 Are you looking to put together a space for a vegetable garden for your customers?
 If so, you can build a wooden retention wall to help hold the soil, vines, and vegetables.

 Garden beds along with flower beds are often positioned inside wooden small retaining walls.
-If your clients aren’t looking for adding flowers to their backyard, then suggest the benefits of vegetable gardens.
+If your clients aren’t looking to add flowers to their backyard, then suggest the benefits of vegetable gardens.
 That way, they can grab cucumbers and tomatoes from their backyard whenever they make dinner.

 15. Retaining Walls to Hold Flower Beds